Tensor product method for fast solution of optimal control problems with fractional multidimensional Laplacian in constraints: Introduction

 The rest of the paper is organized as follows.
-Section \ref{Int2:SH} describes the considered problem classes.
-Section \ref{sec:Larrange_eqn} discusses the FEM/FDM discretization schemes, formulates the traditional Lagrange multiplies approach and describes the Kronecker product tensor structure in the discrete Laplacain type matrices in many dimensions.
-In Section \ref{sec:low-rank_tensor} we recall the main definition and basic properties of the canonical and Tucker tensor format to be applied for tensor approximation.
-Section \ref{sec:tensor_approx_theory} analyzes the tensor approximation of the inverse to fractional Laplace operator and to some related matrix valued functions of fractional Laplacian in $\mathbb{R}^d$ arising in representation of the unknown control and design functions.
-Finally, in Section \ref{sec:numerics_tensor}, we collect the results of numerical tests for 2D and 3D examples which confirm the efficiency of the tensor approximation in the considered class of optimal control problems.
+Section \ref{Int2:SH} describes the considered problem setting.
+Section \ref{sec:Larrange_eqn} discusses the FEM/FDM discretization schemes for functions of an elliptic operator, formulates the traditional Lagrange multiplies approach and describes the Kronecker product tensor structure in the functions of discrete Laplacain in $d$ dimensions.
+Section \ref{sec:tensor_approx_theory} analyzes the tensor approximation of the inverse to fractional Laplace operator and some other matrix valued functions of fractional Laplacian in $\mathbb{R}^d$ arising in representation of the unknown control and design functions.
+In Section \ref{sec:low-rank_tensor} we recall the main definition and basic properties of the canonical and Tucker tensor formats to be applied for tensor approximation and rank truncation.
+Finally, in Section \ref{sec:numerics_tensor}, we collect the results of numerical tests for 2D and 3D examples which confirm the efficiency of the tensor approximation for the considered class of optimal control problems.